ivaROS/noetic_turtlebot/Noetic_Long.md

 ```
 ./src/catkin/bin/catkin_make_isolated --install --install-space /opt/ros/noetic -DCMAKE_BUILD_TYPE=Release
 ```
+The last line of outptu sould be something like:
+> <== Finished processing package [211 of 211]: 'xacro'

 Once done, you've got a basic version of Noetic working.
 Of course, even this version is missing quite a bit.
 The missing parts should be added as needed.
-For us, that includes things like the Turtlebot/Kobuki ROS1 code and `move_base`
+For us, that includes things like the Turtlebot/Kobuki ROS1 code and `move_base`.

 ## Problems and Nasty Fixes